landonb/chjson/README.rst

-* Multi-line strings -- either use a line continuation character at the end of lines (and it and the newline will be removed from the string), or just start a new line before the string closing quote (and the newline will be left in the string)..
+* Multi-line strings -- either use a line continuation character at the end of lines (and it and the newline will be removed from the string), or just start a new line before the string closing quote (and the newline will be left in the string).

-and it reports the line number and character offset on error.
+And it reports the line number and character offset on error.

-This module works in Python 2.7, 3.3., and 3.4.
+This module works in Python 2.7, 3.3, and 3.4.

 It should be easy to adapt to other versions as necessary.